Bush Heritage works in partnership with Karajarri Land & Sea Management to support Karajarri people as they heal and protect their ancestral lands.

 Karajarri Country is located in north-west Australia and spans more than 3 million hectares from the Indian Ocean to the Great Sandy Desert.

-Brilliant blue waters dotted with mangroves lap onto sandy white beaches covered with shells make up what Karajarri people call Jurarr (coastal country).
-As you go eastwards, this turns towards Pirra (inland country), characterised by sparse vegetation and the red desert dunes of the Great Sandy Desert.
+Brilliant blue waters dotted with Kunturung/mangroves lap onto sandy white Wintirri/beaches covered in shells.
+This is what Karajarri people call Jurarr/coastal country.
+As you go eastwards this turns to Pirra/inland country where sparse vegetation covers the Niyamarri/red dunes of the Great Sandy Desert.

-Jurrar includes beaches, tidal creeks, bays, reefs and sea-grass beds and provides vital habitat for numerous marine species, like the Flatback Turtles that lay their eggs on Malumpurr (Eighty Mile Beach), and the Dugongs and Snubfin Dolphins often glimpsed swimming in the warm water just off the coast.
+Jurrar includes Wintirri/beaches, tidal creeks, bays, Parnany/reefs and Wurrja/sea-grass beds and provides vital habitat for numerous marine species, such as the Wilarr/Flatback Turtles that lay their eggs on Malumpurr /Eighty Mile Beach, and the Nanarru/Dugongs and Ngararr /Snubfin Dolphins that swim in the warm waters just off the coast.

-Pirra contains wetlands high in species richness, particularly breeding birds.
-It’s home to beautiful species such as the Gouldian Finch and Princess Parrot as well as rare mammals such as the Greater Bilby and the mysterious Marsupial Mole.
+Pirra contains rich wetlands that team with life.
+It’s home to beautiful threatened species such as the Grey Falcon and Princess Parrot, as well as rare mammals such as the Jitarraru/Greater Bilby and the mysterious Pujarrpujarr/Marsupial Mole.

-Karajarri country is also home to two internationally significant wetlands, and provides habitat for many endangered species.
+Karajarri Country is also home to two internationally significant pajalpi/wetlands that provide habitat for many endangered species.
 Together, we’re working to protect this stunning part of the world for future generations.